Identify Students Struggling with Basic Reading Skills

 Over time, these results can help monitor a school's progress toward improving student reading skills and evaluate the effectiveness of a reading program.

 The ReadBasix assessment is based on the RISE/SARA research, which has been shown to predict state reading scores and performance on other standardized measures of reading comprehension.
 This research has also been used to identify students who are likely below proficient on a state test.

 Read the RISE/SARA technical report for more details.

 Within the United States:

-To request pricing or a demo of the ETS ReadBasix assessment, contact our approved U.S. distributor, Capti Voice using any of the following methods:
+To request pricing or a demo of the ETS ReadBasix assessment, contact our approved U.S. distributor, Capti using any of the following methods:

 Outside the United States: